-- 52. Continued reactivation of the Caribbean coral reef monitoring network under GCRMN (GCMRN-Caribbean) (UNEP(DEPI)/CAR WG.36/INF.10 and UNEP(DEPI)/CAR WG 43 /INF.27).
-The activities conducted by SPAW-RAC subject to funding will include the: - Promotion and implementation of the Regional Guidelines for Coral Reef Biophysical Monitoring (UNEP(DEPI)/CAR WG.38/ INF.17) as well as Guidelines for Integrated Coral Reef Monitoring (UNEP(DEPI)/CAR IG.37/ INF.4) and representation and promotion of the guidelines and GCRMN-Caribbean at relevant fora; - Continue coral reef monitoring efforts to evaluate their ecological status at regional and global levels; - Development of an action plan for the next biennium (2023-2024) and the implementation of capacity-building activities such as workshops and small grant funding for field work; and - Participation at global coral reef initiatives, including ICRI, the Healthy Reefs Initiative, NOAA's SCTLD Response Caribbean Cooperation Team, Reef Resilience Network, and the Coral Reef Consortium. - 53.
-Subject to funding availability, continue work on Stony Coral Tissue Loss Disease, and other existing and new invasive species, particularly with respect to the release of ballast water in the WCR.
+- 53. Continued reactivation of the Caribbean coral reef monitoring network under GCRMN (GCMRN-Caribbean) (UNEP(DEPI)/CAR WG.36/INF.10 and UNEP(DEPI)/CAR WG 43 /INF.27).
+The activities conducted by SPAW-RAC subject to funding will include the: - Promotion and implementation of the Regional Guidelines for Coral Reef Biophysical Monitoring (UNEP(DEPI)/CAR WG.38/INF.17) as well as Guidelines for Integrated Coral Reef Monitoring (UNEP(DEPI)/CAR IG.37/INF.4) and representation and promotion of the guidelines and GCRMN-Caribbean at relevant fora; - Continue supporting coral reef monitoring efforts to evaluate their ecological status at regional and global levels; - Development of an action plan for the next biennium (2023-2024) and the implementation of capacity-building activities such as workshops and small grant funding for field work; and - Participation at global coral reef initiatives, including ICRI, Reef Resilience Network, and the Coral Reef Consortium. - 54.
+Subject to funding availability, continue work on Stony Coral Tissue Loss Disease, and other existing and new invasive species, particularly with respect to the release of ballast water in the WCR (strengthen exchanges and actions with Oil Spills Protocol).
 The SPAW Sub-programme will also continue to share resources developed by other partners, including GCFI and the National Oceanic and Atmospheric Administration (NOAA).